MichaelK24/Snake-Game/README.md

 Your score increases each time the snake eats food.
 The longer the snake grows, the higher your score will be.
+Your High score will be saved in a file and displayed at the end of the game!